cosmology-tech/cosmos-kit/packages/react/README.md

 ### Customized Modal

 You can bring your own UI.
-The `CosmosProvider` provides a default modal for connection in `@cosmos-kit/react`.
+The `WalletProvider` provides a default modal for connection in `@cosmos-kit/react`.

 ```ts
 import { DefaultModal } from '@cosmos-kit/react';
 ```

-To define your own modal, you can input you modal component in `CosmosProvider` props.
+To define your own modal, you can input you modal component in `WalletProvider` props.

 Required properties in your modal component: